Shakespeare's Worst Speaking Roles

 The "Third Musician" late in the play gets a name (James Soundpost) but only gets one line: "Faith, I know not what to say."
 Meanwhile, his first and second musician bandmates get nine and four lines, respectively.
 At least they all get a fair time in front of the footlights, being onstage for the majority of their only scene.

-Shakespeare Complete (now defunct); The Complete Works of Shakespeare, 4th edition (David Bevington, ed.); NTC's Dictionary of Shakespeare (Sandra Clark, ed.)
+Shakespeare Complete; Open Source Shakespeare, The Complete Works of Shakespeare, 4th edition (David Bevington, ed.); NTC's Dictionary of Shakespeare (Sandra Clark, ed.)